I’m lying on a gorgeous sunny beach, with a view of crystal clear waters, palm trees and parasols.

 Nowadays I probably cry more than I’ve ever cried, whilst also being the happiest I’ve ever been, because sometimes I feel hurt and I can acknowledge that with compassion now, rather than with admonitions of ‘well you should have done this instead,’ or ‘what’s wrong with you?’

 I also cry for a reason other than sadness.
 I cry when I feel overwhelmingly connected to humanity in all it’s messy, beautiful, glorious aliveness.
 That’s why I was crying on the beach that day last September.
-I was reading Brené Brown’s new book Braving the Wilderness: The quest for true belonging and the courage to stand alone.
+I was reading Brené Brown’s book Braving the Wilderness: The quest for true belonging and the courage to stand alone.
 Her chapter Hold Hands.
 With Strangers is all about our inextricable human connection, and it touched me deeply as she described scenes where she had experienced this.

 She felt this deep emotional connection while at a Garth Brooks concert with her sisters singing their hearts out to the soundtrack of their childhood.
 Even I feel teary writing this and I can’t remember ever having heard a Garth Brooks song.
 But I know that feeling.
 I had it around midnight on my hen night when we were on a very crowded dance floor at the Astoria dancing to The Final Countdown and I thought to myself ‘It doesn’t get better than this!‘